DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 they did not have any exclusive rights to them once they had left the community.

-Initially, we installed two PCs in the CDEP shed at Mungalawarru for residents’ general use, but soon afterwards, one of these was relocated within the community.
+Initially, we installed two PCs in the CDEP shed at Mungalawurru for residents’ general use, but soon afterwards, one of these was relocated within the community.
 A woman signed a formal ownership agreement for the one that remained in the shed, and although it was still available